Total Pageviews

 I pondered this idea.
 Disguise?
 Would it work?
 It seemed dubious at best but before I'd completed pondering, Ms Wonder spoke again and all things became clear.

 That's all she had to say.
 It was as though I walked on clouds.
 Of course, everyone in Pittsboro had become used to my horsehair sofa persona.
-If I walked into the Blue Dot clean shaven, not a soul would recognize me.
+If I walked into the Blue Dot clean-shaven, not a soul would recognize me.
 It was a perfect plan.

 It was a perfect plan and I had no time to spare.
-Lupe would be here in 10 minutes and we would need to move quickly if we wished to avoid begin stuck in traffic with all the professors and students of the University of North Carolina.
+Lupe would be here in 10 minutes and we would need to move quickly if we wished to avoid being stuck in traffic with all the professors and students of the University of North Carolina.
 It was with me the work of an instant to race to the shaving kit and set about the whiskers.

 A Beautiful World